NicoToff/astro-pro-website/src/content/projects/03-heee.md

 ## Context

 During the summer 2022, the Quality Department at my school (HELHa) needed a convenient web tool to browse and display data collected from yearly surveys.
-Before this tool, analysing data for a given year was tedious at best, and it was completely impossible to compare results over time.
-The hardest part of this project was to create a usable relational schema to store the data.
+Before this tool, analysing data from Excel files for a given year was tedious at best, and it was completely impossible to compare results over time.
+The hardest part of this project was to create a usable relational schema to store the data, as the Excel files were not consistent over the years.

-## Tasks
+## Accomplishments

 - Create a viable schema for the data
 - Build a web UI to upload data and display it in charts